OrlandoDevs/orlandodevs.github.io/_posts/2017-07-10-orlando-devs-salaries-2017.md

 <img src="/assets/authors/sergiocruz/2017-salaries/4-pay-by-satisfaction.png" class="img-large img-center" alt="Correlation between pay and job satisfaction for Orlando, FL developers in 2017" />

 **What this means to you:** Although money alone seems to have some influence over how satisfied a developer is with their job, that doesn't seem to be the absolute determining factor.
-Do things that interest you, as that will have a bigger payout in the feature, for both money and otherwise.
+Do things that interest you, as that will have a bigger payout in the future.

 ---